ORNL/ReSolve/docs/sphinx/user_guide/index.rst

    $ make install

-To change the install location please use the CMAkePresets.json file as mentioned in `test and deploy <#test-and-deploy>`__
+To change the install location please use the CMakePresets.json file as mentioned in `test and deploy <#test-and-deploy>`__

 To run it, download `test linear systems <https://github.com/NREL/opf_matrices/tree/master/acopf/activsg10k>`__ and then edit script |runResolve|_ to match locations of your linear systems and binary installation.
 The script will emulate nonlinear solver calling the linear solver repeatedly.

-To use the ReSolve library in your own project
+To use the Re::Solve library in your own project
 ----------------------------------------------

 Make sure Resolve library is installed (see above)

-Below is an example CMakeList.txt file to use ReSolve library in your project
+Below is an example CMakeList.txt file to use Re::Solve library in your project

 .. code:: cmake

    cmake_minimum_required(VERSION 3.20)
    project(my_app LANGUAGES CXX)

    find_package(ReSolve CONFIG
      PATHS ${ReSolve_DIR} ${ReSolve_DIR}/share/resolve/cmake
      ENV LD_LIBRARY_PATH ENV DYLD_LIBRARY_PATH
      REQUIRED)

    # Build your executable
    add_executable(my_app my_app.cpp)
    target_link_libraries(my_app PRIVATE ReSolve::ReSolve)